 We support the children within our care, protect them from maltreatment and we have strict procedures in place.
 Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the nursery's other policies and procedures.

-You must report any concerns of safeguarding and child protection to either Sharon Lee or Tashi Ungar or Daniella Jackson in her absence.
+You must report any concerns of safeguarding and child protection to either Sharon Lee or Tashi Ungar or Irene Garcia Galdon in their absence.

 Legal framework and definition of safeguarding